machinelearningnuremberg/HPO-B/README.md

 ## Basic example

+Now we will explain how to create a new class that implements a method to evaluate on HPO-B.

 ### 1. HPO algorithm class

 For creating a new method, we firstly create a python class, with a constructor and class method called `observe_and_suggest`.
 In general, the function receives three arguments: